MV Dreamward: Service history

 On 10 September 2012, Star Cruises announced that it would refurbish Norwegian Dream, and rename the ship to SuperStar Gemini.
 The refurbished SuperStar Gemini now housed new onboard facilities including restaurants of Chinese, Asian and international cuisines, open-deck barbecue, show lounge, karaoke, spa & health club, beauty salon, children's playroom and swimming pool.
 With a passenger capacity of 1,532, the vessel houses 766 guest cabins in a variety of layouts including ergonomic oceanview rooms, junior suites and deluxe executive suites.
 The estimated cost of this refurbishment was US$50 million.

-On 27 November 2016, while cruising to Penang, CCTV footage on the SuperStar Gemini showed that a Singaporean man fell overboard 9.5 nmi off Pulau Besar and 12 nmi off Tanjung Kling.
+On 27 November 2016, while cruising to Penang, CCTV footage on SuperStar Gemini showed that a Singaporean man fell overboard 9.5 nmi off Pulau Besar and 12 nmi off Tanjung Kling.
 He was reported missing after he failed to respond to the ship's announcements before the ship docked in Georgetown, Penang.

 In April 2022, it was announced that SuperStar Gemini along with SuperStar Aquarius and Star Pisces were all sold for scrap, following the collapse of Star Cruises' parent company, Genting Hong Kong.
-On 29 May 2022 the ship departured from Penang as Gem with flag St. Kittis and Nevis for scrap in India.
+On 29 May 2022, the ship departed from Penang as Gem with flag Saint Kitts and Nevis for scrap in India.